My plan for cache county

 Cache County faces unique challenges.
 Rapid growth, increased cost of living and discord among elected officials all threaten the things that make Cache County a great place to live.
 My plan to combat these challenges can be summed up in five priorities I would adopt as your County Executive.

 We are fortunate to live in a County with relatively low property taxes and fees.
 Cache County collects the least amount of revenue per resident out of all counties in Utah, according to the Utah Taxpayer’s Association.
 In recent years, however, Cache County government has begun to operate at a deficit, even after a 12% property tax increase last year.
+This is largely because between 2020 and 2025, the County’s General Fund expenses increased by 90 percent, with deficit spending exploding during that time.
 While inflation has sharply increased costs for the County, elected officials need to start by cutting these rising expenses before raising taxes.
 As County Executive, I will ensure County government is not taking on new or unnecessary responsibilities, which bring on costs borne by taxpayers.
 I am committed to proposing balanced budgets that rely on rainy-day funds or tax increases only when it is truly raining.

 2. Improved Relationship Between Legislative and Executive Branches